prefix-dev/pixi/docs/preview_features/build.md

 We've been working to support these use-cases with the `build` feature in pixi.
 The vision is to enable building of packages from source, for any language, on any platform.

+??? note "Preview feature"
+    This feature is currently in preview phase.
+To enable use the [preview feature](../reference/pixi_manifest.md#preview-features).
+    ```toml
+    [project]
+    # .. other configuration
+    preview = ["build"]
+    ```

+## Limitations
+Currently, the `build` feature has a number of limitations:

+1. Recursive source dependencies are not supported.
+2. Workspace dependencies cannot be inherited.
+3. Progress reporting should be improved.
+4. Only a limited number of languages and build systems are supported.
+5. Missing parametrization of build-systems.
+6. Using a feedstock directly as a source package is not supported.

 ## High-level overview
 There are a couple of key concepts that make it easier to understand how the `build` feature works.
 The two most important additions are the concept of a *package* and a *build-system*.

 ### Package
 The package defines the `build-system` and other fields in the future that are used to build your project.
 Currently, the dependencies, host-dependencies and other dependency fields are associated with the package.
 When you want to build a project you need to add this section.